 If you own a log cabin, you’ll want to make sure it’s properly covered with homeowners insurance.
 Homeowners insurance covers damage like fire, break-ins, bad weather, and other potential risks to your cabin.

 Log homes are generally more expensive to insure because they’re constructed with expensive lumber or timber, and insurers consider them to be higher risk since they are often located in remote, hard-to-reach locations.
-If your log cabin is located in a hard-to-reach area with a less accessible road, for example, it’d be more difficult for a fire department or ambulance to arrive quickly.
+If your log cabin is a second home and not your primary residence, you’ll need vacation home insurance.

 Below are the coverage components of a standard homeowners policy: